-1. LIST

-- 2. Select the desired folder and press the button on the right. - Image: Press the button on the right to open a folder - Image: press the button on the right to close a folder - 3.
-If necessary, select additional subfolders and press the button on the right. - 4.
-Select the desired track and press the button on the right.
+- 1. LIST Press the button. - Select the desired folder and press the button on the right. - 3.
+If desired, select additional subfolders and press the button on the right. - Select the desired track and press the button on the right.